JKorf/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 4.2.7 - 06 Oct 2021
+    * Made receivedMessages protected again to allow implementations with custom transport (Bittrex) to use it again

 * Version 4.2.6 - 06 Oct 2021
     * Fixed an issue causing socket client to stop processing data in .NET Framework